C# Eval Expression How to use LINQ with Dynamic Expression

 Category Name Description

-_Z Execute The LINQ Execute method lets you use a dynamic string expression to execute any LINQ methods.
+Misc.
+Execute The LINQ Execute method lets you use a dynamic string expression to execute any LINQ methods.
+That is our most powerful LINQ method.

 Deferred DistinctDynamic The LINQ DistinctDynamic method returns distinct elements from a sequence.